WHAT IS PILATES?

 Pilates is a great way to increase your general health and wellbeing as it can help you to improve:

 Balance and Coordination

-As we age it’s a great way to improve and maintain an ideal body alignment and posture.
+As we age Pilates is a great way to improve and maintain an ideal body alignment and posture.
 Breathing in a controlled way along with the focussed activity is also good for relaxation.

-Pilates is generally considered a safe form of exercise for most common orthopaedic conditions.
+Pilates is generally considered a safe form of exercise for most common orthopedic conditions.
 The gentle and controlled movements are kind to joints and many of the exercises mirror those prescribed by Physiotherapists.